-Bourdieu, P. and Passeron, J – C (1990) Reproduction in Education, Society and Culture, 2nd edition, London: Sage Publications.
+READING GUIDE TO: Bourdieu, P. and Passeron, J – C (1990) Reproduction in Education, Society and Culture, 2nd edition, London: Sage Publications.

 Preface to the second edition

 Bourdieu says that the points made here are clearly linked with his other work such as Distinction, Academic Discourse, the Inheritors, and Outline of a Theory of Practice.
 However, his notion of reproduction has been distorted and simplified, and the empirical work ignored.
 There is no mechanical reproduction, but rather a process of transformation and resistance.
-It would be wrong to see his work as Althusserian—he has done empirical work on classroom interaction, for example [unfortunately, a very obscure reference for this—McCallum, D, and Ozolins, U. (eds) (1980) Melbourne Working Papers, University of Melbourne: University of Melbourne Press—I am on its trail].
+It would be wrong to see his work as Althusserian—he has done empirical work on classroom interaction, for example [unfortunately, a very obscure reference for this—McCallum, D, and Ozolins, U. (eds) (1980) Melbourne Working Papers, University of Melbourne: University of Melbourne Press—I am on its trail.
+I think it might be this].
 This work might look like ethnomethodology, in fact, rather similar to Cicourel [possibly the one about how decisions are made about bad behaviour and juvenile justice when school rules are actually put into practice?].
 Classrooms involve negotiating a ‘minimal working definition of the situation of communication’ (ix).
 It is a model showing how the transmission of cultural capital goes on behind the backs of the participants and sometimes against their will, and how ‘differences in inherited cultural capital… [are stamped]… with the meritocratic seal of academic consecration… [via a]… credential’ ( ix-x).
 Schools legitimate the exclusions and inclusions that make up the social order, and can produce the State Nobility.
 Credentials take the place of feudal titles.
 They are not just a record of skills, but reflect ‘social essence’ (x).
 Schools both reproduce and conceal this process.
 Bourdieu cites later American work on American elitism showing how even their credentials are also linked to cultural capital.

 Foreword (Tom Bottomore]